-Wyatt Andrews is a CBS News Washington Correspondent responsible for tracking national trends in politics, health care, energy, the environment and foreign affairs.
+Wyatt Andrews is a CBS News National correspondent based in Washington D.C.
+He is responsible for tracking trends in politics, health care, energy, the environment and foreign affairs.

-Based in Washington since 1988, Andrews was the CBS News Supreme Court Correspondent from 2003 to 2009 and the principal reporter for the Evening News segment "Eye on America" from 1992-2007.
-During the 2008 presidential campaign, Andrews was the primary correspondent for the "Reality Check" segment on the Evening News, focusing on political claims and distortions.
+Based in Washington since 1988, Andrews was the CBS News Supreme Court correspondent from 2003 to 2009 and the principal reporter for the CBS EVENING NEWS segment “Eye on America” from 1992-2007.
+During the 2008 Presidential campaign, Andrews was the primary correspondent for the “Reality Check” segment on the EVENING NEWS, focusing on political claims and distortions.

 Previously, he served as a CBS News White House correspondent (1989-1991) during the first Bush Administration, during the time of the first Gulf War and summit meetings with the Soviets in Malta and Helsinki.
 Andrews covered the State Department for CBS News (1988-1989), reporting on nuclear arms control, the Afghanistan accords, Middle East negotiations, U.S. relations with Mikhail Gorbachev and NATO.